 We support 45 million people whose well-being and livelihoods depend on healthy oceans, freshwater, and lands.
 We will partner with Indigenous People and other local communities to learn from and support their leadership in stewarding their environment, securing rights to resources, improving economic opportunities, and shaping their future.

-Our new videos explain some of the biggest challenges we're facing:
+Watch the videos explain some of the biggest challenges we’re facing: